 - Hiding credit card debt or other debt

-If you are facing an investigation by the Pensions Ombudsman following a complaint by a member being made or the Pensions Regulator due to criminal allegations being made, we can advise, assist and represent you at every stage.
+If you are facing an investigation by the Pensions Ombudsman following a complaint by a member, or the Pensions Regulator due to criminal allegations being made, we can advise, assist and represent you at every stage.
 Whether it is a complaint by an individual member of a pension scheme for failing to comply with the regulations or legislation, or an investigation for criminal offences, JMW has expert solicitors who can assist.

-What are the Penalties for Committing Fraud?
+What Are the Penalties for Committing Fraud?

 The penalties related to fraud range from community orders and fines to custodial sentences.
 The punishment faced for committing fraud depends on a number of factors, which can include: